Research with the Village Movement

 A Nationwide Effort to Survey All Operational Villages in 2025

-The 2025 National Census of Villages aims to expand our understanding of the rapidly evolving Village Movement.
-Our goal was to survey as many operational Villages as possible to learn about the set-up and operations of Villages in 2025.
-Findings from this project will provide critical data points to help communicate about and advocate for Villages.
-The project will also guide future collaborative research on Village development, best practices, outcomes, and impact.
+The 2025 National Census of Villages aimed to expand our understanding of the rapidly evolving Village Movement.
+Our goal was to survey as many operational Villages as possible to learn about the set-up and operations of Villages.
 Data collection took place from August 2025 to January 2026.
-Data cleaning and analysis, as well as plans for reporting out findings, are currently underway.
+Findings from this project provide critical data points to help communicate about and advocate for Villages.
+Results will also guide future collaborative research on Village development, best practices, outcomes, and impact.
+Check out Project Reports to learn more about the findings, and read below for more information.

 Reflecting on Our Journey Together: